GSA/challenges-and-prizes/_all-challenges/1154-innovative-ways-to-destroy-pfas.md

   1. Must be applicable for use on unspent aqueous film forming foam (AFFF) from unused AFFF concentrates containing 3 percent and/or 6 percent PFAS;

-  2. Must destroy at least 99 percent of the PFAS in unused AFFF concentrates, included PFAS byproducts that may form by volatilization, particulates, and leaching from effluents;
+  2. Must destroy at least 99 percent of the PFAS in unused AFFF concentrates, including PFAS byproducts that may form by volatilization, particulates, and leaching from effluents;

   3. Must demonstrate scalability and cost effectiveness for a defined quantity over thermal methods used to treat AFFF.